 Higher Walton, Warrington, Cheshire WA4 6SN

-Walton Hall Gardens is three miles from Warrington town centre and just two miles from J11 M56.
+Walton Hall Gardens is by the Bridgewater Canal, three miles from Warrington town centre and just two miles from J11 M56.
 Set in thirty acres of beautiful parkland you can enjoy the ornamental lawns, formal gardens, the children’s zoo with their red squirrel breeding programme, play areas and picnic areas all for free.

 Tel: 01925 601 617

 Conservators based in this unique venue look after National Museums Liverpool's diverse collections.
 Find out how everything from Egyptian mummies to motorbikes are preserved and restored in the interactive Reveal gallery, with its working laboratory.
 Our role as a museum service is not simply about putting objects on display and telling people what they are, although that is a major part.
 It also concerns looking after those pieces, ensuring they are treated with care and respect and are kept in the best condition possible.
 Open 10.00-17.00 daily.

 The International Slavery Museum explores both the historical and contemporary aspects of slavery, addressing the many legacies of the slave trade and telling stories of bravery and rebellion amongst the enslaved people.
 These are stories which have been largely untold.
 Admission to the International Slavery Museum and all the National Museums Liverpool venues is FREE.